rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 ### When user is logged and in all tournaments page

-- User sees a partial list of all tournaments. <br/>
+- User sees a partial list of all tournaments.

-  `SELECT * FROM tournament`
+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
+            FROM tournament ORDER BY tournament.date_modified DESC
+            LIMIT 'ITEMS-PER-PAGE' OFFSET 'PAGE-NUMBER-MINUS-ONE-TIMES-ITEMS-PER-PAGE'

-- User can continue to browse the rest of all tournaments through pagination.
+- User can continue to browse the rest of all tournaments through pagination (the following is only done if conditions in the [documenation](https://github.com/pallets/flask-sqlalchemy/blob/master/flask_sqlalchemy/__init__.py#L502) are fulfilled).

+      SELECT count(*) AS count_1
+            FROM (SELECT tournament.id AS tournament_id, tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified, tournament.name AS tournament_name, tournament.player_count AS
+            tournament_player_count, tournament.account_id AS tournament_account_id, tournament.description AS
+            tournament_description, tournament.started AS tournament_started
+            FROM tournament) AS anon_1

-- User can click a tournament name to take them into a specific tournament page <br/>
+- User can click a tournament name to take them into a specific tournament page (link doesn't have SQL statement).
-  `SELECT * FROM tournament WHERE id='tournament.id'`

 ### When user is logged and in joined tournaments page

 - User sees a partial list of all tournaments it has signed up for <br/>
   `SELECT * FROM tournament`
 - User can continue to browse the rest of joined tournaments through pagination.
-- User can click a tournament name to take them into a specific tournament page <br/>
+- User can click a tournament name to take them into a specific tournament page (link doesn't have SQL statement).
-  `SELECT * FROM tournament WHERE id='tournament.id'`

 ### When user is logged and in owned tournaments page

-- User sees a partial list of all tournaments it has created and administrates. <br/>
+- User sees a partial list of all tournaments it has created and administrates.

+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
-  `SELECT * FROM tournament`
+            FROM tournament
+            WHERE tournament.account_id = ?
+ORDER BY tournament.date_modified DESC
+            LIMIT 'ITEMS-PER-PAGE' OFFSET 'PAGE-NUMBER-MINUS-ONE-TIMES-ITEMS-PER-PAGE'

-- User can continue to browse the rest of all tournaments through pagination.
+- User can continue to browse the rest of all tournaments through pagination (the following is only done if conditions in the [documenation](https://github.com/pallets/flask-sqlalchemy/blob/master/flask_sqlalchemy/__init__.py#L502) are fulfilled).

+      SELECT count(*) AS count_1
+            FROM (SELECT tournament.id AS tournament_id, tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified, tournament.name AS tournament_name, tournament.player_count AS
+            tournament_player_count, tournament.account_id AS tournament_account_id, tournament.description AS
+            tournament_description, tournament.started AS tournament_started
+            FROM tournament
+            WHERE tournament.account_id = ?)
+AS anon_1

-- User can click a tournament name to take them into a specific tournament page <br/>
+- User can click a tournament name to take them into a specific tournament page (link doesn't have SQL statement).
-  `SELECT * FROM tournament WHERE id='tournament.id'`

 ### When user is logged in and in tournament creation page